-Our review leads us to recommend that each SO/AC/Group consider adopting the following "[good practices]", where applicable to their structure and purpose:
+Our review leads us to recommend that each SO/AC/Group consider adopting the following "Good Practices", where applicable to their structure and purpose:

 - 1. SO/AC/Groups should document their decision-making methods, indicating any presiding officers, decision-making bodies, and whether decisions are binding or nonbinding - 2.
-SO/AC/Groups should document their procedures for members to challenge the process used for an election or formal decision. - SO/AC/Groups should document their procedures for non-members to challenge decisions regarding their eligibility to become a member. - SO/AC/Groups should document unwritten procedures and customs that have been developed in the course of practice, and make them part of their procedural operation documents, charters, and/or bylaws. - SO/AC/Groups should publish an annual report on what they have done during the prior year to improve accountability, transparency, and participation, describing where they might have fallen short, and any plans for future improvements.
+SO/AC/Groups should document their procedures for members to challenge the process used for an election or formal decision. - 3.
+SO/AC/Groups should document their procedures for non-members to challenge decisions regarding their eligibility to become a member. - 4.
+SO/AC/Groups should document unwritten procedures and customs that have been developed in the course of practice, and make them part of their procedural operation documents, charters, and/or bylaws. - 5.
+Each year, SO/AC/Groups should publish a brief report on what they have done during the prior year to improve accountability, transparency, and participation, describe where they might have fallen short, and any plans for future improvements.